Alluxio/alluxio/docs/en/advanced/Security.md

 `alluxio.security.group.mapping.cache.timeout` property, with a default value of `60s`.
 If set to a value of `0`, caching is disabled.

+Alluxio has super user, a user with special privileges typically needed to administer and maintain the system.
 The `alluxio.security.authorization.permission.supergroup` property defines a super group.
 Any users belong to this group are also super users.
-TODO: but what is a super user?

 ### Initialized directory and file permissions

 When a file is created, it is initally assigned fully opened permissions of `666` by default.
 Similarly, a directory is initally assigned with `777` permissions.
-TODO: i think that's what it previously meant by difference of 111 but someone please check??? i also think it was mixed up according to the following example
 A umask is applied on the initial permissions; this is configured by the `alluxio.security.authorization.permission.umask` property, with a default of `022`.
 Without any property modifications, files and directories are created with `644` and `755` permissions respectively.